bgolab/JustPicoBasic/README.md

-JustBasic, a BASIC interpreter for Raspberry PI PICO RP2040
+JustPicoBasic, a BASIC interpreter for Raspberry PI PICO RP2040
 =============================================================

 State of work: